Something went wrong

 Short Term Trends

-Queens’s overall number two heating oil consumption varies each year as winter conditions change.
-As the temperature outside gets more chilly, homes’ HVAC systems need to burn more and more heating oil to keep the house warm inside.
+Queens’s overall number two heating oil consumption varies each year primarily depending on how cold each winter is.
+As the temperature outside drops, homes’ boilers need to burn more and more number two heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Queens was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Queens County Average Winter Temperature